 “Doctor shopping” traditionally has not been considered a terribly serious crime.
 The “crime” consists of obtaining a prescription for a controlled substance from a Physician, within thirty (30) days of obtaining the same, or similar prescription, from another physician, without telling the 2nd physician that you already obtained the same/similar medication earlier from another Doctor.

 It was a fairly inconsequential misdemeanor offense, rarely prosecuted, until the late 1990’s, when the Florida legislature (in it’s “infinite wisdom”) elected to classify the activity as a “felony”.
-This legislative response occurred concomitantly with the introduction of oxycontin, a potent, time released, and potentially addictive opioid, into the marketplace.
+This legislative response occurred concomitantly with the introduction of opiate pain killers.
 Rather than look at other potential solutions, the lawmakers took the “easy” road, simply reclassifying the rule into a felony punishable by FIVE (5) years in the Department of Corrections.

 Law enforcement agencies had (and continue to have) a field day with the new law.
 All they had to do to “make” cases, was to network pharmacists into telling police officers who was picking up prescriptions of narcotics from different physicians within a thirty (30) day period.
 Thousands were arrested, successfully prosecuted, (sometimes charged with “trafficking”, and facing ‘minimum mandatory’ prison sentences of three (3), seven (7), and even fifteen (15) years in the State penitentiary system) and even today sit in our state prison system.
 Sick, infirm, (either through horrible illness, drug addiction, or both) citizens, rotted in jail, rather than dealing with their issues in a productive way.